szjani/predaddy/src/predaddy/messagehandling/README.md

 `WrapInTransactionInterceptor` is registered which indicates that all command handlers are wrapped in a unique transaction.
 `Message` objects must implement `Command` interface.
 The typehint in the handler methods must be exactly the same as the command object's type.

+#### DirectCommandBus

+`DirectCommandBus` extends `CommandBus` and automatically registers a `DirectCommandForwarder` object as a handler which handles all unhandled commands.
+This bus should be used if business method parameters in the aggregates are `Command` objects.

 #### EventBus

-`TransactionSynchronizedBuffererInterceptor` is registered which means that event handlers are being called only after a the transaction has been successfully committed.
+`TransactionSynchronizedBuffererInterceptor` is registered which means that event handlers are being called only after a the transaction has been successfully committed (messages are buffered).
 This message bus implementation uses the default typehint handling (subclass handling, etc.).
 Message objects must implement `Event` interface.
-Messages are buffered until the transaction is committed.

 #### Mf4phpMessageBus